-In 2017, there were 952 overdose deaths involving opioids in Missouri—a rate of 4.1 deaths per 100,000 persons and one-third the national rate of 14.6 deaths per 100,000 persons.
+In 2017, there were 952 overdose deaths involving opioids in Missouri—a rate of 16.5 deaths per 100,000 persons and higher than the national rate of 14.6 deaths per 100,000 persons.
 The greatest increase in opioid deaths occurred among cases involving synthetic opioids (mainly fentanyl), with an elevenfold increase from 56 deaths in 2012 to 618 in 2017 (Figure 1).
 Heroin involved deaths and those related to prescription opioids have remained steady in recent years.

 Opioid Pain Reliever Prescriptions

 In 2017, Missouri providers wrote 71.8 opioid prescriptions for every 100 persons (Figure 2) compared to the average U.S. rate of 58.7 prescriptions for every 100 persons.
 Overall, this represents a less than 10 percent decline in Missouri opioid prescriptions since 2006 (CDC).

 The rate of overdose deaths involving opioid prescriptions has followed this trend with overall rates unchanged in the last decade: 4.3 to 4.1 from 2007 to 2017(Figure 2).